agrif/debian-sockit/pages/99-A-debian.md

-If you would like to run through this guide automatically, with no choices (and no real chance of recovery during failure), you can use the *install.sh* script included with this guide.
+If you would like to run through this guide automatically, with no choices (and no real chance of recovery during failure), you can use the *extras/install.sh* script included with this guide.
 You will need to have installed the tools above.
 The script creates a fair amount of detritus, so you should run it in a temporary scratch directory:

     $ mkdir -p scratch
     $ cd scratch
-    $ sudo ../install.sh /dev/sdcard
+    $ sudo ../extras/install.sh /dev/sdcard

 Otherwise, read on.